MichalStrehovsky/zerosharp/README.md

 These samples show how to compile C# to native code using the .NET Native AOT technology ([NativeAOT](https://github.com/dotnet/runtimelab/tree/feature/NativeAOT), also known as CoreRT previously).

+The samples are for people who would like to use C#, but don't want to be bound by the choices of the base class libraries that normally come with C# (in the form that it's bundled in .NET).
+If you just want to native compile your .NET apps, go to the [NativeAOT](https://github.com/dotnet/runtimelab/tree/feature/NativeAOT) repo/branch instead.
+Nothing to see for you in this repo.

 `no-runtime` is a rather pointless sample that demonstrates how to write code in C# that is directly runnable without a runtime.
 C# has value types and you can p/invoke into an unmanaged memory allocator, so you can do things with this, but you're so severily limited it's rather pointless.
 But Hello world ends up being about 4-5 kB native EXE with no dependencies, so that's rather cool.

 `with-runtime` is something that can be actually useful.
 This includes the full managed and unmanaged runtime - GC, exception handling, and interface dispatch all work.
 Test.CoreLib used as the class library here is the same Test.CoreLib that you can find in the NativeAOT repo.
 Don't look for things like `Object.ToString()` because being compatible with .NET is not the point.
 This sample comes down to about 400 kB, most of which is the C runtime library.